Bynder/bynder-js-sdk/README.md

 4. The following gulp tasks are available:

-- `gulp lint` - Run ESlint and check the code.
+- `npm run lint` - Run ESlint and check the code.
-- `gulp build` - Run webpack to bundle the code in order to run in a browser.
+- `npm run build` - Run webpack to bundle the code in order to run in a browser.
-- `gulp babel` - Run Babel to create a folder 'dist' with ES2015 compatible code.
-- `gulp doc` - Run JSDoc to create a 'doc' folder with automatically generated documentation for the source code.
+- `npm run doc` - Run JSDoc to create a 'doc' folder with automatically generated documentation for the source code.
-- `gulp webserver` - Deploy a web server from the root folder at `localhost:8080` to run the html samples (in order to avoid CORS problems).
+- `npm run dev` - Starts a builder in watch mode for development